pkra/tools-for-math-on-the-web/README.md

   * [propelML](http://propelml.org/) "Propel provides a GPU-backed numpy-like infrastructure for scientific computing in JavaScript."
   * [math-expressions](https://github.com/kisonecat/math-expressions) "Math-expressions is client- or server-side JavaScript library for parse expressions like `sin^2 (x^3)` and do some basic computer algebra with them, like symbolic differentiation and numerically identifying equivalent expressions."
   * [geometric](https://github.com/HarryStevens/geometric), "A JavaScript library for doing geometry."
+  * [TheoremJS](https://github.com/arguiot/TheoremJS), "A Math library for computation in JavaScript"
 * "equation" rendering on the web
   * [MathJax](https://github.com/mathjax/mathjax)
   * [jqmath](http://mathscribe.com/author/jqmath.html)